learn-co-curriculum/practical-big-o-lesson-plan/README_STUDENTS.md

 }
 ```

-**Q:** What's the big o of this?
+**What's the Big O of this?**

+Well, let's think about it together.

-**A:** Hmmm.. for every element of the array (that's `O(n)`) we have to try to combine it with _every other element of the array_ (also `O(n)`).
-So if we had an 8 element array for the first element I would attempt to add it to 8 other things.
-Then for the second element, I would add it to all 8 other elements, same for each element, so this puts as at 8 * 8 aka 64 comparisons.
+For every element of the array (that's `O(n)`) we have to try to combine it with **_every other element of the array_** (also `O(n)`).

+So if we had an 8 element array, for the first element, `hasTargetSum` would attempt to add it to 8 other things.
+Then for the second element, `hasTargetSum` would add it to all 8 other elements.
+This would occur for every element in the array.
+In total, this function would do 8 * 8 aka 64 comparisons.

 This is `O(n^2)` aka "O of n squared" aka "quadratic time" and is very _fast growing_.
 Doubling the size of the input (`n`) _quadruples_ the amount of work the computer has to do.
 5 squared is 25, 10 squared is 100.